Buck McPhail: Professional career

-McPhail was selected by the Baltimore Colts in the third round of the 1953 NFL draft.
+McPhail was selected 26th overall by the Baltimore Colts in the third round of the 1953 NFL draft.
 He occasionally played running back but primarily served as the team's kicking specialist during Baltimore's inaugural season.
 McPhail finished the season with 138 yards on 53 carries and ten receptions for 38 yards while making two of five field goal attempts and 21 of 23 extra point attempts.
-McPhail was drafted into the Army in 1954 and was stationed at Fort Sill, where he was a member of the base's football team and was named the most valuable player among Army football players in 1955.
+McPhail was selected into the Army in 1954 and was stationed at Fort Sill, where he was a member of the base's football team and was named the most valuable player among Army football players in 1955.

 Coaching career and later life

 After his discharge from the Army McPhail became the backfield coach at the University of California.
 After three seasons with the Golden Bears he joined the coaching staff at Illinois.
 In 1963 McPhail was interviewed to replace Bud Wilkinson as the head coach at Oklahoma, but his alma mater ultimately chose Gomer Jones.
 McPhail left Illinois after seven years to work for a business in Florida before moving to California in 1972 to take a job with Levi Strauss & Co.
 McPhail died on March 4, 2005.